jumpstarter-io/wp-jumpstarter/README.md

 When the `js-init.php` is run it does the following:

 1. Install wordpress if `/app/state/wp-db` does not exist.
-2. Sync the `env.json` environment with Wordpress.
+2. Sync the `/app/env.json` and `/app/code/wp-env.json` environments with Wordpress.

 Install is done the following way: